preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 SharePoint Team Site
 ------------------------------------------------------------
-For a Sharepoint Team Site, these settings are available for Setup:
+For a SharePoint Team Site, these settings are available for Setup:

 .. image:: teamwork-settings-setup-teamsite-v7.png